-Master your Samsung Galaxy S8 with these tips and tricks
+Master your Samsung with these Galaxy S8 tips and tricks

 Samsung’s Galaxy S8 is finally here, and it’s a looker.
-The South Korean company’s phone packs a gorgeous edge-to-edge curved screen, a beefed-up front-facing camera, a top-of-the-line processor, and a new virtual assistant powered by artificial intelligence.
+The South Korean company’s phone packs a gorgeous edge-to-edge curved screen, a beefed-up camera, a top-of-the-line processor, and a new virtual assistant powered by artificial intelligence.
 But like many devices of the Galaxy S8’s caliber, not every feature is easy to use — or find.
 Luckily, we’ve spent enough time with the Galaxy S8 to get a handle on a few of its most useful functions.
-Here’s what you need to know.

-More: Show your Galaxy S8 you care with one of these great cases
+Here are our favorite Galaxy S8 tips and tricks to get you started.

-S8 tips for Bixby, S-Health, and emojis
+Tips for using Bixby, S-Health, emojis, and more

 How to use Bixby

-Bixby, Samsung’s new AI-powered assistant, is a tap away from every screen.
-The Galaxy S8 has a dedicated Bixby button that will eventually trigger actions like sending a photo to a friend and casting a video to a smart TV.
-For now, though, it pulls up Bixby Home, Samsung’s take on a Google Now-style anticipatory assistant.
+Bixby, Samsung’s new AI-powered assistant, is a command away from every screen.
+If you say, “Hey Bixby,” or tap the Galaxy S8’s dedicated Bixby button, you’ll get Bixby Voice, a Siri-like virtual assistant that can send photos to friends and cast videos to your smart TV.

-Bixby Home consists of cards highlighting the weather forecast, breaking news, and more.
+Bixby Home, Bixby Voice’s visual companion, consists of cards that highlight weather forecasts, breaking news, and more.
 But it’s more than just an organizer.
-Home learns your preferences and habits over time — if you typically call a loved one after work, for example, it’ll serve up contact info at the appropriate time each day.
+Home learns your preferences and habits over time; if you typically call someone after work, for example, it’ll start serving up that person’s contact info at the appropriate time each day.

-There’s more to Bixby than Home.
-Saying “Hey Bixby” pulls up Bixby Voice, a Siri-like voice assistant that gives restaurant recommendations, dictates text messages, controls Samsung’s Connected line of smart home products, and more.
-Bixby Vision, yet another component of the overarching AI, recognizes objects and text in images and directs you to relevant shopping links.
+There’s more to Bixby than Home and Voice.
+Bixby Vision, yet another component of Samsung’s AI, recognizes wine bottles, barcodes, and logos, and recommends relevant shopping links.

+Looking for a more detailed guide to Bixby?
+Check out our guide on how to use Bixby, which tells you everything you need to know about setting up, using, and troubleshooting Bixby.

 How to schedule a doctor’s appointment with S Health

-Whether you’re feeling under the weather or due for a physical, the Galaxy S8’s built-in S Health app has you covered.
-Thanks to deep integration with WebMD and Amwell, you can browse symptoms and drugs, find nearby pharmacies, schedule an online visit with a doctor, and reserve a video appointment with a certified physician.
+Whether you’re feeling under the weather or just due for a physical, the Galaxy S8’s built-in S Health app has you covered.
+Thanks to deep integration with WebMD and Amwell, you can browse symptoms and drugs, find nearby pharmacies, schedule an online visit with a doctor, and reserve an appointment with a certified physician.

 The new S Health app is capable of more.
 It can store information regarding upcoming appointments like symptoms, photos, prescriptions, and insurance information, and it offers quick access to emergency services.